russelltsherman/workstation/README.md

 1. `make init` to initialize the [`build-harness`](https://github.com/opsbot/build-harness/)
 1. `make bootstrap` to initialize workstation apps and settings

+## update

+1. `make update` to pull upstream changes and rerun bootstrap

 ## Adblocking Hosts file

 Use this file to prevent your computer from connecting to selected internet hosts.